javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 alert( a == b ); // false
 ```

-That rule only applies to object vs object equality checks.

-For other comparisons like whether an object less/greater than another object (`obj1 > obj2`) or for a comparison against a primitive `obj == 5`, objects are converted to primitives.
+For comparisons like `obj1 > obj2` or for a comparison against a primitive `obj == 5`, objects are converted to primitives.
 We'll study how object conversions work very soon, but to say the truth, such comparisons occur very rarely in real code and usually are a result of a coding mistake.

 ## Cloning and merging, Object.assign